Several members of the MTSU community will take time out of their busy schedules to read to preschoolers next week.

-The Child Development Center currently cares for 30 infant/toddler-age and 24 preschool-age children.
-It has received a three-star grade from the Tennessee Department of Human Services and grades of 98 for preschool and 95 for infants and toddlers from the National Association for the Education of Young Children.
+The Child Development Center currently cares for 30 infants and toddler-age and 24 preschool-age children.
+The Tennessee Department of Human Services has given the center a three-star ranking, and the National Association for the Education of Young Children has given it grades of 98 for preschool and 95 for infants and toddlers.

-“We believe in education and what can be done to help children,” said Beverly “Marzee” Woodward, the center’s director and lead mentor/teacher of the infant/toddler program.
+“We believe in education and what can be done to help children,” said Beverly “Marzee” Woodward, the center’s director and lead mentor/teacher for the infant/toddler program.

 “We have children with different needs and different ability levels.”